Is fat a flavor?

 Health Risks Of High Fat Consumption

-High Fat Consumption May Increase The Risk of Diabetes
+Increased Consumption of Certain Types of Fats May Increase The Risk of Diabetes

 Fatty acid affects glucose levels by influencing the activity of enzymes like insulin.
 This can alter cell structure and gene expression.
 Studies show a positive association between trans fatty acids intake and risk of diabetes.
 Trans fat is found in animal products such as meat, whole milk, and milk products.
 Mounting evidence suggests that trans fats increase inflammatory cytokines that are related to the risk of diabetes.

-High Fat Consumption May Increase The Risk of Heart Disease
+Increased Consumption of Certain Types of Fats May Increase The Risk of Heart Disease

 The potential for a fatty meal to trigger heart attacks has been discussed in the medical literature for many years.
 According to a study, when people with heart disease consumed a high-fat meal, EKG changes were observed along with reports of chest pain in nearly half of the participants.

-High Fat Consumption May Increase The Risk of Blood Clots
+Increased Consumption of Certain Types of Fats May Increase The Risk of Blood Clots

 Heart attack, stroke, and pulmonary embolism are examples of diseases caused by blood clots.
 According to a study, after a meal rich in fatty acids, the volunteers displayed increased activation of blood clotting factors.